1. Media Artifact

 How and where did you learn about the issues underlying your proposal?

 Coming from Michigan, I've noticed this as a problem in the urban areas, but after doing research I've learned this affects far more than just Detroit or Flint.
-This problem is found in most rural areas and perhaps even affects them more than the urban areas.
+This problem is found in most rural areas and affects them more than the urban areas.
+I was aware of this program in place, and feel this add on would help reach a larger population.

 How has your service activity influenced your thinking about this proposal?